stevencr/lingolearn/README.md

 # Lingo Learn

-**Lingo Learn** is a language learning app developed by **Steven Cranfield** using React Native, TypeScript, and Redux Toolkit.
-The app leverages a Google Cloud Function (GCP) to interact with OpenAI’s ChatGPT 3.5-turbo API to provide an interactive, immersive language learning experience.
+**Lingo Learn** is a sophisticated language learning app developed by **Steven Cranfield** using React Native, TypeScript, and Redux Toolkit.
+The app features **local AI integration with Ollama and Mistral 7B**, providing privacy-first, cost-effective language learning without relying on external APIs.
+This demonstrates advanced local LLM deployment and integration capabilities.

 ---